lucinder/URLClassification-ML/README.md

 # URL Classification with ML
-Research project (WIP) - evaluating the most effective metrics for predicting malicious URLs using ML.
+Research project - evaluating the most effective metrics for predicting malicious URLs using ML.
 ### What dataset is used?
 We randomly sampled 60,000 benign and 40,000 malicious urls from [this kaggle dataset](https://www.kaggle.com/datasets/sid321axn/malicious-urls-dataset/).

-### What metrics will be used?
+### What metrics are used?
 **Classification bins:**
 - Benign (0) or malicious (1)